For Jessica, life was made richer through adoption.

 Jessica graduated from the University of North Carolina at Chapel Hill and had big plans for her future.
 She looked forward to moving to Washington, D.C. to pursue an interest in public policy and continue to grow competitively.
 Her parents raised her to be responsible, strong, and resilient.
 These characteristics proved to be an enormous asset to her in the year following her graduation.

 The summer after she graduated she went to Atlanta to work at the Summer Olympic Games.
 That August Jessica became pregnant.
 She was not in a serious relationship with the birth father, nor did she anticipate one developing.
 She realized she was now faced with two choices: become a single parent or place her baby for adoption.

-Upon returning home, Jessica sought out a faith-based adoption agency in an effort to become informed about adoption prior to telling her parents about her pregnancy.
+Upon returning home, Jessica sought out a faith-based adoption agency to become informed about adoption before telling her parents about her pregnancy.
 She knew they would be disappointed, and informing them would not be easy.
-Jessica said, “They were indeed upset, but they also made clear their unconditional love and support for me and for my choice, whether I decided to parent or to place my child for adoption.”
+Jessica said, “They were indeed upset, but they also made clear their unconditional love and support for me and my choice, whether I decided to parent or to place my child for adoption.”

 Her decision wasn’t based solely on finances.
 Jessica did realize, however, that there would not be extra money left for sports or music lessons or vacations.
 These were things Jessica had grown up with and wanted for her child.
 “Most importantly”, Jessica said, “there would not have been a father truly present in the day-to-day life of my child, and my child would not have the chance to witness a loving adult relationship.”